What Does it Take to Be an Agricultural Equipment Operator?

 - Guide products on conveyors to regulate flow through machines, and to discard diseased or rotten products.

-What an Agricultural Equipment Operator Should Know
+Things an Agricultural Equipment Operator Should Know How to Do

 Agricultural Equipment Operators state the following job skills are important in their day-to-day work.